Visiting Orford Castle – Complete Guide + Costs

 Woodbridge to Orford

-Woodbridge is the closest town to the village of Orford so if you have you own transport, follow these Google Map Woodbridge directions.
-The distance from Woodbridge is around 11miles and will take you about 20 minutes.
+Woodbridge is the closest town to the village of Orford so if you have you own transport, it’s around 11miles and driving time is about 20 minutes.

 The roads to Orford are country ones so take your time and enjoy driving through other small villages on the way.